glfw/glfw/README.md

 will not be included in the build.

 The documentation is generated with [Doxygen](http://doxygen.org/).
-If CMake does not find Doxygen, the documentation will not be generated.
+If CMake does not find Doxygen, the documentation will not be generated when you build.

 ## Reporting bugs